by Raphael Tuck, 1906

-The Giza Pyramids were built by Pharaohs Cheops (Khufu or Kheops), Chephren and Menkaure on the west bank of the Egyptian Nile near the ancient capital of Memphis.
-These giant structures stand as the largest dressed stone buildings in the world today.
-The largest, built by Cheops, is 479 feet (about 146 meters) tall and covers an area of thirteen acres (5.3 hectare).
+The Giza Pyramids were built by Pharaohs Cheops (Khufu), Chephren and Menkaure on the west bank of the Egyptian Nile near their capital, Memphis.
+These ancient structures are the most massive stone buildings in the world today, and among the most ancient.
 Surrounded by the ever-growing suburbs of Cairo on one side and the seemingly endless Sahara on the other, the Pyramids look out on our modern world with a mute question:

-How could men of 4500 years ago build so grandly, so precisely, when conventional archeology claims they had only recently been simple herders and farmers?
+How could men of 4500 years ago build so grandly, so perfectly, when conventional archeology claims they had only recently been simple herders and farmers?

 In all their attempts to explain away the pyramids, the archaeologists fall far short of plausibility.
 The Pyramids are simply too large, too well engineered to have been built at the beginnings of civilization.

 Yet There They Stand.

 Photograph by Francis Frith, 1862